 Globalization demands close cooperation among states, especially in areas that facilitate foreign investment and free trade: "The international rules on the protection of foreign investment catalyze international flows of capital.
 They are an engine of economic globalization."
 Increasingly, issues are being regulated and governed by regional or international treaties because "in today's world 'sole source' decision-making is impossible in light of global economic realities."
 This transfer of governance matters, including human rights, from states to supra-state body's results in a blurring of the line between municipal and international governance issues.
 This process, in addition to resulting in a necessary relinquishment of sovereignty on thepart of states, has two other significant human rights implications.
 First, it limits the leewayand discretion available to states to react to their respective special human rights orenvironmental needs.
+For example, a member state of the WTO could no longer act, even if demanded by its Constitution, to tackle a health emergency in disregard to the Trade-Related Aspects of Intellectual Property Rights Agreement (TRIPS) and the DohaDeclaration.
+Second, the process is undemocratic in operation; Amman terms this as "the democracyproblem in globalization."
+In fact, what ProfessorPhilippe Sands observes with reference to the United Kingdom is quite revealing: "So thedozens of investment-protection treaties which Britain has entered into over the last threedecades [1960s to 1990s] have never been scrutinized by an elected, democratic body."

-E. Reliance on Free Markets:
+5. Reliance on Free Markets:

-Globalization relies heavily on free markets,market forces, and the principle ofeconomic efficiency.
-These could promote human rights in several ways,but marketscould also work against the realization of human rights.
+Globalization relies heavily on free markets, market forces, and the principle of economic efficiency.
+These could promote human rights in several ways, but markets could also work against the realization of human rights.
 In fact, in view of a deep normativeconflict between trade law, which underpins the market, and human rights law, it cannot besaid with certainty whether free market philosophy will provide enough space for humanrights to flourish.

-F. The Culture of Consumerism:
+6. The Culture of Consumerism:

 Consumerism is another important facet of globalization, for it helps in creating and sustaining markets for goods and services.
+Corporations strive hard and compete fiercely toincrease their profits and capture more market share.
 Since consumerism is increasingly used as a device for "market-creation," the interests of consumers are the obvious casualties.
-Consumers' choices are molded, sometimes even in total disregard to their health and safety, through, for example, the use of famous personalities or women in sexually explicit advertisements.
+Consumers' choices are molded, sometimes even in total disregard to their health and safety, through, for example, the use of famous personalities or women in sexually explicitadvertisements.
 Since the culture ofconsumerism, something incompatible withsustainable development, dictates life's priorities not on the basis of rational and freedecision making but on corporate interests, this poses a serious challenge to the realization ofhuman rights.

-G. The Role of the Media and NGOs:
+7. The Role of the Media and NGOs:

 Media, civil society organs such as NGOs, and public-minded citizens have all assumed agreater role in global governance.
 They influence policy and law-making decisions at bothmunicipal and international levels.
 The revolution in information technology has furtherfacilitated their contributions.
 Although both NGOs and media have played significant parts in the promotion of human rights, there is an iota of skepticism about their role.
-Forexample, NGOs' dependence on donations and lack of transparency and accountability intheir functioning, as well as the polarization of media in certain corporate hands, arematters of some concern, especially if seen from the perspective of developing countries.
+Forexample, NGOs' dependence on donations and lack of transparency and accountability intheir functioning, as well as the polarization of media in certain corporate hands, arematters of some concern, especially if seen from the perspective of developing countries

-H. Working women and Globalisation
+8. Working women and Globalisation